jwplayer/jwplayer-sdk-documentation/android-3.x.x/docs/usage/jwplayer-fragment.md

 Fullscreen in ListView or RecyclerView
 --------------------------------------

-Due to the way `ListView` and `RecyclerView` manage their own pools of views we do not currently support fullscreen for players that are inside a `ListView` or `RecyclerView`.
+Due to the way `ListView` and `RecyclerView` manage their own pools of views, we do not currently support fullscreen for players that are inside a `ListView` or `RecyclerView`.
 We recommend that you disable fullscreen by setting up the player to use a `FullscreenHandler` that does not perform any actions.
 For example:

 ```
 FullscreenHandler fullscreenDisabledHandler = new FullscreenHandler() {